 Fillers Aren’t the Same as Botox

-One fairly common misconceptions about dermal fillers, such as Juvederm and Restylane, is that they are the same as Botox or that they do the same thing as Botox.
+One fairly common misconception about dermal fillers, such as Juvederm and Restylane, is that they are the same as Botox or that they do the same thing as Botox.
 In reality, the only similarity between wrinkle fillers and Botox is that they are used to treat wrinkles.

 The types of wrinkles fillers treat are different from those treated with Botox.
-Botox is treats wrinkles created by muscle movements, such as the vertical lines that form between the eyebrows and the crow’s feet that form at the corners of the eyes.
+Botox treats wrinkles created by muscle movements, such as the vertical lines that form between the eyebrows and the crow’s feet that form at the corners of the eyes.
 The active ingredient, botulinum toxin, keeps nerves from sending a signal to the muscles responsible for those movements.
 After several days, the lines created by the movements fade.

 The fillers used at Quintessa are comprised of hyaluronic acid, a substance that is naturally occurring in our body.
 However, our hyaluronic acid production depletes with age.
 Fillers add a bit of volume to certain areas of the face, reducing the look of certain wrinkles.
 A filler can also be used to restore lost volume to the face, as is the case with Juvederm Voluma.